Akara: In Brazil

 Brazilian acarajé is made from raw and milled cowpeas that are seasoned with salt, pepper and chopped onions molded into the shape of a large scone and deep-fried in dendê with a wok-like pan in front of the customers.
 It is served split in half and stuffed with vatapá and caruru – spicy pastes made from shrimp, ground cashews, palm oil and other ingredients.
 A vegetarian version is typically served with hot peppers and green tomatoes.
-Acarajé can also comes in a second form called abará, where the nutritious ingredients are steamed instead of deep-fried, similar to moi moi.
+Acarajé can also comes in a second form called abará, in which the ingredients are steamed instead of deep-fried, similar to moi moi.